Nickel and Cobalt Superalloys Sample Preparation

 Diamond Polishing Sequence

-- 9 μm diamond: 5-8 minutes on hard cloth (Texmet or equivalent)
+- 9 μm diamond: 5-8 minutes on a hard woven cloth (silk or woven nylon)

 - 6 μm diamond: 4-6 minutes on medium-hard cloth